Pav-Anastas/pav-anastas.github.io/_posts/2020-07-11-colormind.md

 +  border-color: a variety of our selected text colour
 +  overlay-color: white again

-You can assign to variables if they aren’t already assigned by adding the *!default* flag to the end of the value, so using Sass *!default* is like adding an “unless this is already assigned”
+You can assign variables if they aren’t already assigned by adding the *!default* flag to the end of the value, so using Sass *!default* is like adding an “unless this is already assigned”

 For further Stylesheet and Sass information look [Here :)](https://sass-lang.com)